 • Self-esteem or low self-worth issues

-£45 for individual counselling sessions (depending on the circumstances).
+£45 for morning and early afternoon individual counselling sessions (depending on the circumstances).

 Please enquire about evening or weekend sessions.